jeremyspatrick/DeepMind-Atari-Deep-Q-Learner/README.md

 Training DQN on Atari Games
 ---------------------------

 There already are 2 Atari game ROM files, pong.bin and breakout.bin, in the 'roms' subdirectory.
-You can train the DQN for an additional game by copying its ROM into the same subdirectory.

-For example, if you'd like to train the DQN with the 'pong' game, execute the following:
+So if you'd like to train the DQN with the 'pong' game, you could just execute the following:

 ```shell
  $ ./run_gpu pong
 ```

+You can train the DQN for additional games by copying the corresponding ROM files into the same subdirectory.
+And you'd replace 'pong' with the name of the game, e.g. 'breakout', in the shell command above.

 Saving a .gif for a Trained Network
 -----------------------------------